qua-platform/quam/docs/components/octave.md

 # Octave

-An Octave is represented in QuAM through the [quam.components.octave.Octave][] class.
+An Octave is represented in QUAM through the [quam.components.octave.Octave][] class.
-Below we describe the three steps needed to configuring an Octave in QuAM:
+Below we describe the three steps needed to configuring an Octave in QUAM:

 1. Creating the Octave
 2. Adding frequency converters
 3. Attaching channels

-## :zero: Creating the Root QuAM Machine
+## :zero: Creating the Root QUAM Machine

-Before we get started, we need a top-level QuAM class that matches our components:
+Before we get started, we need a top-level QUAM class that matches our components:

 ```python
 from typing import Dict